gotouerina/ComTools/README.md

 ## Filter the MAF format file

+First we could filter blocks with all species and > 150bp.
+We provide FilterMaf.pl for this function.
+Just do

+    perl FilterMaf.pl input_MAF output_MAF speciesList 150

+you could modifiy 150 to other values to get differet results.

+## Extract CDS from MAF format file

 ## Cite
 Cite: Please cite website (https://github.com/gotouerina/ComTools), there is no paper published in this stage, but are prepared to publish on Bioaxiv in future.